 "In this world nothing can be said to be certain, except death and taxes."

 ~ Ben Franklin

 Mr. Franklin was right.
 So it’s best to make a plan to ensure your loved ones are cared for, and your wishes are honored.
 Your Wealth Advisor can review which medical treatments you are willing to undergo, and those you want to avoid, at the end of life, and in conjunction with your estate planning attorney, help you put documents in place (health care power of attorney, living will) to guide your loved ones when you can no longer advocate for yourself.

 First Citizens Wealth Management is a joint marketing mark of First-Citizens Bank & Trust Company ("First Citizens Bank"), Member FDIC; First Citizens Investor Services, Inc., Member FINRA, Opens in a new window/SIPC, Opens in a new window, an SEC-registered broker-dealer and investment advisor; and First Citizens Asset Management, Inc., an SEC-registered investment advisor.

 Bank deposit products are offered by First Citizens Bank, Member FDIC.
 Account openings are subject to Bank approval.

 Equal Housing Lender.

 Investments in securities, annuities and insurance are not insured by the FDIC or any federal government agency; may lose value; are not a deposit or other obligation of, or guaranteed by, any bank or bank affiliate; and are subject to investment risks, including possible loss of the principal amount invested.
-Brokerage and some investment advisory services are offered through First Citizens Investor Services, Inc. Member FINRA/SIPC.
+Brokerage and some investment advisory services are offered through First Citizens Investor Services, Inc. Member FINRA, Opens in a new window/SIPC, Opens in a new window.
 First Citizens Asset Management, Inc. provides investment advisory services.